mihai-bontea/Propositional-Logic-Solver/README.md

 The program is transforming the formula into NNF by applying the following formulae directly on the syntax tree representation of the given formula.

+Formulas given in **relaxed syntax** are allowed, by assigning different priorities for the *propositional connectives*.
+The order followed is: ↔, →, ∨, ∧, ¬ (decreasing).

 <details><summary>Formulae used in NNF conversion</summary>
 <p>